 New York moves primary originally scheduled for 9/11, Rosh Hashanah

-New York Gov. Andrew Cuomo signed legislation Friday that moved the 2018 primary election date from September 11 to September 13 to avoid conflicts with the Jewish holiday of Rosh Hashanah and the seventeenth anniversary of the 9/11 attacks.
+New York Gov. Andrew Cuomo signed legislation Friday that moved the 2018 primary election date to Sept.
+13 from Sept.
+11 to avoid conflicts with the Jewish holiday of Rosh Hashanah and the seventeenth anniversary of the 9/11 attacks.

 But the timing would have prevented some of the more than 1.6 million Jewish New Yorkers from participating at the polls due to the start of the Jewish New Year.